jlewis47/amr2cube_type/README.md

 Original version would read all data then write output for one field, this modification allows writing several fields at once using a set of preconfigured arguments/names.
 Written files are named automatically according to the choices of fields.
-Note that there are further modifications allowing execution for the Cosmic Dawn II simulation : input files are split amongst 16 directories for each snapshot & file numbers are encoded on 6 digits (versus default ramses' 5).
+Note that there are further modifications allowing execution for the Cosmic Dawn III simulation : input files are split amongst 16 directories for each snapshot & file numbers are encoded on 6 digits (versus default ramses' 5).

 Compile using make amr2cube_summit_type